usaid-cs/yesterday-i-learned/random.md

 - Never say "yes" over the phone.
 Such a recording of "yes" can be used to [make purchases under your name](http://www.cbc.ca/news/canada/edmonton/can-you-hear-me-phone-scam-warning-bbb-1.3970312), with "yes" being a proof of permission.
 - Muzzle brakes counter recoil.
 They do not make things any quieter.
 (In fact they make rounds louder for the user)
 - "Kidnapping" the bride and chipping in money for the ransom to get her back is a tradition in [Macedonia, Serbia, Hungary, Romania](https://www.reddit.com/r/AskWomen/comments/5sly8j/what_do_you_think_is_tacky_to_have_at_a_wedding/ddg9zow/), according to /u/mrs_sassypants.
-- [Oil fondue](https://www.atelierdeschefs.fr/fr/recette/13686-fondue-bourguignonne.php) (no cheese) is a thing.
-You dip raw meat in hot oil to cook it.
 - [Homeopathy](https://en.wikipedia.org/wiki/Homeopathy) is explicitly healing through dilution [of a pathogen that caused the illness in the first place], not just any health product.
 Anything that says "concentrate" in the first ingredient is not homeopathic.
 - GO trains are powered by diesel.
 Some professor guy recommends against sitting in the car right behind the locomotive.
 - Plywood is made by shaving off plys of wood from the log, like a pencil sharpener.